 Electricity: solar lanterns, micro-photovoltaic systems, micro-wind turbine systems, micro-hydroelectric systems.

-Other uses: bio-digesters, solar dryers, greenhouses
+Other uses: bio-digesters, solar dryers

 Emission reductions:

 Initially, the end-users have a device of low quality, or they do not have any.
 The new technology or practice implemented emits fewer GHGs than the baseline scenario.